 We all do our best to shred during spring in anticipation of the next glorious summer to come.
 By July we’re training harder than ever, jogging longer, lifting heavier and sweating more profusely.
 Summer’s the goal!
 So when winter comes if you don’t raise the bar then you’re literally one step away from saying, “I deserve a break.”

 Right, maybe you do.
 But remember how hard it was to get back into summer-shape after the last 3-5 month break?
 It never gets any easier as we get older.

 Tip #2: Finally invest in that awesome piece of equipment.

 Maybe it’s a pair of really nice jogging shoes you’ve had your eyes on.
-Or, maybe it’s a good solid cross training accessory that you’ve been putting off.
+Or, maybe it’s a good solid cross-training accessory that you’ve been putting off.
 Without a doubt investing in it is going to be a huge motivator, right?
 You’re going to want to use it!
-Here’s two examples we see that are pretty common:
+Here are two examples we see that are pretty common:

 - Quick Chance Dumbbell: So efficient.
 Instead of having to buy a few different sets of static dumbbells these make it easy to switch between strength and endurance sets.